 The campaign was allegedly masterminded and led by the then Vice President of the party and country, Joice Mujuru.
-As part of the campaign, Zanu-PF candidates called for the party's supporters to vote for them alone and not Robert Mugabe for the presidency.
+As part of the campaign, Zanu-PF National Assembly and Councillor candidates called for the party's supporters to not vote for Robert Mugabe for the presidency while still supporting MPs and Councillor candidates.
 The campaign is credited for successfully resulting the defeat of Robert Mugabe to MDC-T leader Morgan Tsvangirai in the March 2008 presidential elections.

 The Bhora Musango campaign was cited by the party as one of the reasons Mujuru was expelled from Zanu-PF on 2 April 2015.

 In the run-up to the 2018 Harmonised elections, another Bhora Musango campaign against new party leader Emmerson Mnangagwa was reported to be gathering momentum in Zanu-PF.
 A chaotic primary election riddled with irregularities and candidate imposition was cited as part of the cause for the campaign, with losing candidates mooting a new Bhora Musango.
 To tackle the problem, Zanu-PF organised a two-day Zanu PF reconciliation and healing workshop from 29 to 30 May 2018.

 Vice President Constantino Chiwenga said at the workshop:

 The programme, whose thrust is to preach the gospel of unity and reconciliation to the winning and losing candidates, was spearheaded against the backdrop of the need to tackle the bhora musango mantra particularly from the losing candidates.

 At the workshop, Zanu-PF president, Emmerson Mnangagwa said that he knew that some prospective Zanu-PF MPs were planning to impeach him once they are elected into parliament.